GeoMOER/moer-mpg-data-analysis/docs/units/_unit02/unit02-01_first_things_second.md

 title: First Things Second
 ---

-A closer look on data sets and data types before we introduce the most important feature of programming languages, namely run-time control and loop structures.
+Look closer on data sets and data types before focusing on the most important features of programming languages, namely run-time control and loop structures.

 <!--more-->